 - the lease (or grant of a new lease).

-The studio’s physical premises is the most important aspect of your business.
-When buying a studio, it’s important you review the lease agreement to understand how the seller can transfer the lease.
-Typically, there are two options available:
+The dance studio’s physical premises is the most important aspect of your business.
+When buying a studio, it is important that you review the lease agreement to understand how the seller can transfer the lease.
+Typically, there are two options available.
+You can:

 - assign the current lease, or